rchipka/symmetric/README.md

 # Is it secure?

-Much thought has been put into making Symmetric work, especially guaranteeing that it works securely.
+Much thought has been put into making Symmetric work, especially in guaranteeing that it works securely.

 ### Can't the client inject anything they want into my server code? (client priviledges)